Psitrum: An Open Source Simulator for Universal Quantum Computers: Introduction

-Many QC simulators focus on increasing the number of qubits and simulation speed by using different software tools.
-This task is important, but also very difficult at the same time.
-The challenge here is the exponential increase in the dimension of available quantum states with number of qubits \cite{In37}.
-Actually, this is why we need quantum computers in the first place \cite{In38}.
+Many QC simulators focus on increasing the number of qubits and simulation speed by using different software tools in order to enable simulating real world quantum algorithms and use cases that can benefit from quantum computing.
+For example, Quantumsim implemented several optimizations to enable a full density matrix simulation of surface codes in order to evaluate its resilience to noise and whether it can benefit current quantum computing systems to achieve fault-tolerant quantum computation \cite{In31c}.
+The challenge here is the exponential increase in the dimension of available quantum states with number of qubits \cite{In37,In38}.
 Furthermore, there are serious shortcomings in the development of abstractions and visualizations of the QC simulation problem.
 One of these problems is tracing the state of each qubit after each unitary quantum operation \cite{In39}.
 Another shortcoming is in providing useful probabilistic visualizations of the resulted quantum states \cite{In40}.
 In this work, we address these issues with many visualizations tools.
 There are other shortcomings that need to be resolved later, such as using different simulation methods for visualizing quantum states, such as using Feynman path integral formulation \cite{In41} and using tensor networks \cite{In42}.

-Quantum computer simulators are important for understanding the operation of noisy intermediate-scale quantum (NISQ) processors, and for building future quantum computers.
-Current and near-term NISQ computers are limited by the presence of different types of quantum noise that are still too large to allow solving relevant scientific problems.
-One main source of noise is readout errors that occur during measurements \cite{In43, In44}.
-They typically prevent reading the correct state of qubits, such as reading zero while the correct state is one and vice versa.